 Trochilidae - Hummingbirds, Sabrewings, Mangos, Coquettes

-Male hummingbirds mate with more than one female.
-Female hummingbirds care for and raise hummingbird chicks on their own.
+Male hummingbirds may mate with more than one female.
+Females build the nest, incubate the eggs, and raise the chicks on their own.

 Did You Know?